AmilaWeerasinghe/angular-Ecommerce-application/README.md

  1.Services

   In Angular, a service is an instance of a class that can be made available to any part of your application using Angular's dependency injection system.

+Services are the place where you share data between parts of your application.
+For the online store, the cart service is where you store your cart data and methods.